Menu

 Will others need to understand this later?+1 toward FULL

 Score 0 = LITE | Score 1 = STANDARD | Score 2+ = FULL.
-Add ORCHESTRATED only for explicit production validation, htask coordination, or multi-agent work.
+Use --mode orchestrate for explicit production validation, htask coordination, or multi-agent work.
+Use --mode auto when the task should be routed from its intent instead of selecting one of these values manually.

 LITE Mode (Default)